-HOW TO BECOME A TENNIS OFFICIAL – Texas
+HOW TO BECOME A TENNIS OFFICIAL – Texas (Updated for 2016)

 In order to become a USTA Tennis Official you must put in a little work.
 The following steps will get you started toward becoming an Official.
 Where the prompt indicates “Click Here” – put your curser over the words “Click Here” then hold down your “CTRL” button and left click with mouse.

 1) You must first be a member of USTA.
 If you are not a member, you can join USTA online at United States Tennis Association Click here.

 2) Contact your "Area Coordinator" or Sectional Chair in Texas: Click Here.
 Let them know of your interest.
 Because Texas is so large – we have "Area Coordinators," who assist with local recruitment, local training, learning materials and other needs of Officials.
 Stay in touch with your Coordinator – they are an important part of Texas Officiating.

 3) In an effort to protect all competitors, ALL OFFICIALS must watch